stmilne/icds_docs/docs/running-jobs/paid-resources/credit-accounts.md

 ```

-## Using an Allocation on the Command Line
+## Using an Credit Account on the Command Line

 To submit a job using a credit account, supply the `--account` or `-A` resource directive with the credit account name,
 along with the desired hardware `--partition`.